2025 - 2026 Tryouts are approaching fast! Find out what you need to do NOW!

 Varsity and JV games are 40 minutes halves / 10 minute halftime.
 Freshmen games are 35 minute halves / 10 minute halftime.

-Practices can be 60 - 120 minutes in length, specifics are determined by the coaching staff
+Practices are typically 60 - 120 minutes in length, specifics are determined by the coaching staff

 EBAL League games are played in January and February.
 Varsity and Junior Varsity play back-to-back (4:30 & 6:30 PM) on Tuesdays and Thursdays.
 Freshmen play at 6:30 PM on Wednesday and Fridays after the Men's Freshmen team.